AEADataEditor/replication-template-development/REPLICATION.md

 -----action items go here------

-> If your openICPSR deposit appears to be "locked", please follow [these instructions](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#you-can-recall-the-submission).
+> - If your openICPSR deposit appears to be "locked", please follow [these instructions](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#you-can-recall-the-submission).
+> - Do NOT create a new deposit!
+You should modify the existing deposit, deleting any files that need be replaced.
+We encourage you to use the "Import from ZIP" function to upload multiple files, rather than the "Upload Files" function.
+> - Under no circumstances should your primary deposit contain confidential or restricted-use data.
+If a component of your replication package cannot be openly published, please contact us immediately.
+>

-> The openICPSR submission process has changed.
-If you have not already done so, please "Change Status -> Submit to AEA" from your deposit Workspace.
+> Once you are done making changes, please "Change Status -> Submit to AEA" from your deposit Workspace.

-> [NOTE] Since July 1, 2021, we will publish replication packages as soon as all requested changes to the deposit have been made.
+> [NOTE] We may publish replication packages as soon as all requested changes to the deposit have been made.
 Please process any requested changes as soon as possible.

 > INSTRUCTION: ALWAYS do "Data description", "Code description".
 If data is present, ALWAYS do "Data checks".
 If time is sufficient (initial assessment!), do "Replication steps", if not, explain why not.